 Depending upon several factors, the nature of the coordination visit may take different forms.
-Basically there are three kinds of visits: 1) those that are scheduled ahead of time with the employer or appropriate contact at a work site, 2) unannounced, drop-in visits and 3) virtual visits.
+Basically there are two kinds of visits: 1) those that are scheduled ahead of time with the employer or appropriate contact at a work site, and 2) unannounced, drop-in visits.